Mark Roman | July 12, 2023 | Florida Law

 In this sense, the new law does not directly affect the substance of Florida’s motorcycle safety laws.
 Instead, it only affects outreach programs to the public to educate them about these laws.
 As a result, this law will probably have little to no effect on motorcycle safety in Florida.

 The Impact on Motorcyclists

 What does this mean for motorcyclists?
 Probably not much.
 You might notice a change in the billboards you see or social media posts you read about motorcycle safety.
 But you will not need to change anything you currently do while riding your motorcycle.

 Contact the Clearwater Motorcycle Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today

 For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a motorcycle accident lawyer in Clearwater.
-We have five convenient locations in Florida: Clearwater, New Port Richey, and Tampa.
+We have four convenient locations in Florida: Clearwater, New Port Richey, and Tampa.

 Roman Austin Personal Injury Lawyers – Clearwater Office

 Clearwater, FL 33765

 Roman Austin Personal Injury Lawyers – Congress Ave Office